framesurge/perseus/docs/next/en-US/faq.md

-# Common Pitfalls and Known Bugs
+# Common pitfalls and FAQs

-This document is a list of common pitfalls and known bugs in Perseus, and will be updated regularly.
+This page is a list of common pitfalls and FAQs in Perseus, and will be updated regularly.
 If you're having an issue with Perseus, check through this list to see if your problem already has a solution.

+## Is Perseus ready for production?

+This is a really hard question to answer completely.
+At this very moment, Perseus v0.3.x is stable and working, and, if you're already using it without problems, that should be *reasonably safe* for production (given it's been out for a year and it seems to work excellently). v0.4.x is *much more powerful* and much faster as well, and it recommended now for all new projects (and, if you're using v0.3.x for something non-mission-critical, we strongly recommend thatyou upgrade), but it is still in beta.
+In the coming weeks, v0.4.x will go 'stable', which just means that we believe it is reasonably feature-complete, and that everything we've put in works, *we think*.

+All that said, both Perseus and Sycamore are still in v0.x.x, meaning neither project has yet reached a 'stable' 1.0 release.
+Both projects strive to make sure that no breaking changes are introduced except in bumps of the v0.**X**.x number, and both projects are actively maintained with fantastic communities behind them, so any problems you're having will probably be rapidly resolved.
+However, if you're looking for something with set-in-stone functionality that is totally reliable, Perseus isn't quite there yet.
+For personal projects and internal tools, we *absolutely* recommend Perseus, it's a great choice!
+But, for enterprise production applications, there is a *very small* chance of something going horribly wrong.
+That said, to date the Perseus project has received no reports of any production failures caused by our code, so things seem to be going pretty well!

+If you'd like to use Perseus in full mission-critical production though, we would recommend waiting until v1.0.0 comes out, which will denote production-safety and stability.
+This will be pending the release of that version for Sycamore, as well as broader stability in Perseus (there is no timeline for this at present, though we would be looking at v1.0.0 hopefully in early-to-mid 2024).

 ## I'm getting JSON error messages...